 Under the Indonesian Company Law, all foreign-owned companies must have at least one resident director or local director.

 A resident director has to be an Indonesian resident.
-If investors of the foreign companies do not reside in Indonesia, they can assign a local as their resident director through nominee arrangement.
+If investors of the foreign companies do not reside in Indonesia, they can assign a local as their resident director through Special Purpose Vehicle arrangement.

 4. Comply with Indonesian Tax Laws and Regulations